 The same type of watering system that is noted above for poultry flocks, can be attached to a rabbit hutch.
 To create a feeder that will not have to be filled more than once or twice a month, purchase a 5-gallon bucket with a firm-fitting lid and a handle to hang on the exterior of the hutch.
 Affix a PVC pipe elbow section to the bucket after drilling a hole to fit, so the animals can access but not spill the food or expose it to the elements.

-If you have a backyard and no insane regulations that must be followed, you can likely keep Pygmy or Nigerian Dwarf goats.
+If you have a backyard and no crazy regulations that must be followed, you can likely keep Pygmy or Nigerian Dwarf goats.
 They will gladly take over your grass cutting and weed eating chores.
 These goats do not get any bigger than a large dog and are sometimes far less noisy.

 The goats can be tied out on a leash or chain to eat in various parts of your yard if the entire area around the home is not fenced.
 The only thing about goat keeping that could annoy your neighbors (oh how I do not miss having any neighbors) is that much lamented, “billy goat musk.”
 Billies have a distinct smell and tend to pass gas a lot.
 Think rotten pepperoni, if you really want to get an idea of the type of smell I am attempting to describe.